Home » Symptoms » Cat Symptoms A-Z » Mustard-colored Urine

 -

 Should I check my cat’s urine color regularly?
-Yes, regularly checking the urine color can help detect early changes that may indicate health problems.
-A veterinarian should be consulted if there are any noticeable changes.
+Yes, regularly checking urine color can help detect early changes that could indicate health problems.
+If you notice any concerning changes, consult a veterinarian.

 -

 Can medications affect urine color?
-Yes, some medications can change urine color as a side effect.
+Yes, some medications can change urine color as a side effectA side effect is an unwanted reaction to a medication or treatment.
+In animals, side effects can range from mild and temporary to severe and potentially life-threatening..
 It is important to inform the veterinarian about all medications the cat is taking.

 -

 How can I make sure my cat drinks enough water?
 Make sure your cat always has fresh water available.
-Some cats prefer to drink from flowing water sources, so a drinking fountain can be helpful.
+Some cats prefer drinking from running water sources, so a drinking fountain can be helpful.

 -